 In fact, in a HIT-6 headache impact study we conducted, we found that many users of Axon Optics glasses for light sensitivity have had great results using the glasses specifically when they’re under fluorescent lights.
 This data is specific to Axon Optics.
 And the specialized tint we use has been shown to improve blink frequency and other functional limitations in people with light sensitivity.

 When the fluorescent lighting at work starts to bother you, put on your sunglasses and get outside for a bit.
 This will get you out of the irritating blue-heavy spectrum of light in the office into the broader spectrum of sunshine.
 And hey, you might also find yourself with a sunnier attitude when you return.

 Use Physical Barriers

-Even when it’s behind a “shade” or cover, fluorescent lighting is pretty pervasive.
+When it’s behind a “shade” or cover, fluorescent lighting is less irritating.

 In your office or cubicle, try draping some fabric or even setting up an umbrella to give you some shade.
 It might look a little strange, and your employer might have to approve it, but it can really help.
 Just make sure that what you’re doing isn’t too bothersome to the people around you.